akornsys-rdi/skeleton/README.md

 Please :star: or watch this repository if this project hepled you!
 You can also support this project on [Liberapay](https://liberapay.com/RileyStarlight/donate) or buy it in [Tindie](https://www.tindie.com "Tindie Shop").

-If you are going to make your own copy (clone) or fork, please remove the brand name and logo from your design, as well the S/N. The license and copyright notice must be retained.
+:warning: **NOTE:** If you are going to make your own copy (clone) or fork, please remove the brand name and logo from your design, as well the S/N. The license and copyright notice must be retained.

 ## :scroll: Copyright & License